Zhang-Ran-0119/DeepPSA/README.md

 ```
 python PSA.py <data.csv>
 ```
+The final results will be stored in `result.csv`.

 ## Online Server
 We deployed a pre-trained model on a dedicated server, which is publicly available at [https://bailab.siais.shanghaitech.edu.cn/services/psa], to make it easy for biomedical researcher users to utilize DeepSA in their research activity.